 Strong communication skills are a must for product managers.
-You don’t need to be an extrovert, but if you don’t like talking with people, you might want to skip the PM role.
-You’ll not only have to speak with other team members, but with customers too.
+You don’t need to be an extrovert, but if you don’t like talking with people, you may need to consider skipping the PM role.
+You’ll not only have to speak with other team members but with customers too.

 During your user research, you might be expected to email customers or talk with them on the phone.
-You’ll also be expected to deliver presentations to leaders and stakeholders as you advance in your product management career.
+You’ll also deliver presentations to leaders and stakeholders as you advance in your product management career.

 High Levels of Empathy

-To understand what goes wrong on a product-level, you’ll need to be able to put yourself in your customer’s shoes.
-That means you’ll need empathy — otherwise, you won’t be able to devise a solution as you manage the product’s life cycle.
+To understand what goes wrong on a product level, you need to put yourself in your customer’s shoes.
+That means you’ll need empathy.
+Otherwise, you won’t be able to devise a solution as you manage the product life cycle.

 Having empathy can also help you understand the challenges that other teams face, which can help you collaborate better with them and cultivate a more fruitful partnership.